-The total value of assets under Solvency II regulations amounts to EUR 264,173 thousand, while the value measured in accordance with accounting regulations would amount to EUR 337,859 thousand.
+The total value of assets under Solvency II regulations amounts to EUR 325,092 thousand, while the value measured in accordance with accounting regulations would amount to EUR 398,096 thousand.

 This difference mainly relates to goodwill, prepaid fees and other acquisition costs, intangible assets, recoverable reinsurance and deferred tax assets, and investments that have not been valued to market in the accounting regulations.

-The total value of liabilities under Solvency II amounts to EUR 206,869 thousand, compared to EUR 231,429 thousand according to accounting regulations.
-The main difference between the two regulations lies in technical provisions, as these are measured according to market economic criteria under Solvency II.
+The total value of liabilities under Solvency II amounts to EUR 260,714 thousand, compared to EUR 286,804 thousand according to accounting regulations.
+These differences correspond mainly to the technical provisions, other acquisition costs of the reinsurance commissions and the deferred tax liabilities.

+The main difference in valuation criteria in both the assets and the liabilities between the two regulations lies in technical provisions, as these are measured according to market economic criteria under Solvency II.
 D.2 offers information on actuarial methodologies and assumptions used in the calculation of technical provisions, best estimate and risk margin.